-The Four Winds Agency shared a link.
+Four Winds Agency is a Full-Service Online Marketing Agency.

-So, I went on a serving trip to India with a group of new friends from Discovery Church Orlando.
+In the Fall of 2015, I went on a serving trip to India with a group of new friends from Discovery Church Orlando.
 On the first day of the trip, during a layover in Dubai, I received an email from a friend at my previous company.
 He was letting me know that the company I was working for (at the time) had just sent out a voluntary separation offer.
 I had been with the company since 1997, and had been expecting to be let go at any time because of the changes in the newspaper industry.
 Although the workload of my team had been slowing down considerably over the past couple of months, I was still surprised by the reality of the email.
 I wrestled with my impending choice for the first day or two while in Kolkata.
 Then one morning, during our serving team devotional period, we were asked if there were any situations back home that were distracting us from being able to ‘be in the moment’ and serving.
 As I shared my news, the words “I really want to take it” came out of my mouth.
 It wasn’t until that moment I realized that I really did want to take the package.
 So, in my mind, the wrestling was over.
 The only question now was; what do I do next?

 I did wonder for a little while, but while talking to a team member I realized that God has always given me what I needed to know, when I needed to know it.
 Because of that, for the next day or so, I didn’t give it much thought.
 I just concentrated on what we were busy doing while in Kolkata.
 On Monday morning (Oct 12th, 2015),